RTEdbg/RTEdbg/Views.md

 # RTEdbg Data Export and Visualization Possibilities

 The **[RTEdbg](https://github.com/RTEdbg/RTEdbg)** library logs data into a circular buffer in binary format.
 The data is decoded on the host computer after being transferred from the embedded system.
 The RTEdbg toolkit is based on `fprintf()` functionality, which enables exporting data in various formats.
 Logged data can be exported (printed) into an arbitrary number of files using customizable formats (e.g., .txt, .log, .csv, etc.).
 These formats are compatible with various software tools used for reviewing and analyzing log data (from log viewers to graphing and spreadsheet software).
-Writing the most relevant data to separate files allows test protocols to be exported automatically, thus streamlining the creation of automated testing and documentation.
+Writing the most relevant data to separate files allows test reports (protocols) to be exported automatically, thus streamlining the creation of automated testing and documentation.

-**Waveform Visualization:** Additionally, the toolkit supports simple and flexible exporting of log data to VCD (Value Change Dump) files.
-This allows the programmer to focus only on preparing the data using printf-like format definitions, rather than having to deal with the VCD file syntax. <br> See below for a visualization of data from a demo project, showing both the full and zoomed views.
+The toolkit features a simple and flexible way to export log data into VCD (Value Change Dump) files.
+This allows developers to focus entirely on data preparation using familiar **printf-like formatting**, eliminating the need to deal with complex VCD syntax. <br> See below for a visualization of data from the [FreeRTOS trace demo project](https://github.com/RTEdbg/FreeRTOS-trace-demo), showing both the full and zoomed views.

 ![VCD data - all](Img/vcd_all.png)
 ![VCD data - zom](Img/vcd_zoom.png)

-The same data can be exported to, for example, a CSV file and displayed using one of the graphing tools or spreadsheet software - see the example below:
+The same data can be exported to a CSV file and opened in spreadsheet software or graphing tools for more in-depth analysis.
+You can see an example of this below, using the same dataset as the previous example:

 ![VCD data - all](Img/csv_file.png)

 In complex projects, data **can be exported to any number of output files** for graphical, numerical, or textual analysis.
-Below are a few more excerpts from different log files.
+Below are a few more excerpts from different output files.

 **Example:** Main Log File (all decoded data goes to this file by default)
 ```